TEAE Annual General Meeting: 2024

 In Attendance: All Board members except Eric Gibeaut, he joined a few minutes later.

-Also in attendance: Robert Jaarsma, Tom Hillman, Tom Calvert, Tom Erlich, Joe McConlogue, Kerch McConlogue, Robert Harter, Jim Lindner, David Reina, Steve Murphy, Bill Pulpitt, Joe Parlanti, Joe Montecalvo, Ron Stein, Barb Geschke, David Kellogg
+Also in attendance: Robert Jaarsma, Tom Hillman, Tom Calvert, Tom Ehrhart, Joe McConlogue, Kerch McConlogue, Robert Harter, Jim Lindner, David Reina, Steve Murphy, Bill Pulpitt, Joe Parlanti, Joe Montecalvo, Ron Stein, Barb Geschke, David Kellogg

 Treasurer’s Report